 I remember the time when Agent Provocateur was the first name to pop up whenever you'd think about luxurious lingerie.
 Looks like lots of the brand's lovers stay loyal, especially in its homeland UK.
 Milk In Armour blog writes, "I'm someone who generally likes to stick with the same makers regardless of what kind of product it is.
 At the beginning of my lingerie collection, I was more open-minded and bought from many different brands as I had little knowledge about quality and fit and had to find my "lingerie identity" first."
 She was limiting recent purchases to Agent Provocateur and Bordelle only, and this means a lot when coming from a lingerie blogger.

 Unfortunately, the brand's products don't fit my measurements well (most of the designs start their sizing from a B cup, and I'm an A) so the only personal input which I can give here is a recent review of my fitting attempts.
 It's interesting though that almost half of the brand's voters were small-busted.
 The rest had medium cup sizes with no votes from fuller busted bloggers.
+Read reviews by other bloggers and see Instagram spots on the Agent Provocateur on the page in my catalog.

 Geography-wise voters from the UK prevail with a few votes from other countries.